massdriver-cloud/artifact-definitions/README.md

 Artifacts _may_ only forward fields from previous artifacts if the field was immutable.
 This _must_ only be used if **necessary.**

 * OK to forward example: AWS Massdriver Regional Cloud has a `region` field, bundles downstream from the MRC may forward the `region`
-* NOT OK to forward example: AWS Pub/Sub fanout creates an IAM Policy document `foo`, downstream bundles may use `foo` but _must not_ forward it, as the document _may_ change.
+* NOT OK to forward example: AWS Pub/Sub fanout creates an IAM Policy document `foo`, downstream bundles may use `foo` but _must not_ forward it, as the policy's ARN _may_ change if the bundle were to switch which Pub/Sub subscription it is connected to.

 ## types